How to Repair Corrupted GoPro Videos

 If you've ever pulled your GoPro's SD card out only to find that your footage won't play, you know the sinking feeling.
 If you're unsure whether the issue is corruption or something else, our guide to diagnosing videos that won't play can help you narrow it down.
 A corrupted GoPro video can mean losing irreplaceable moments — whether it's a once-in-a-lifetime skydive, a mountain bike descent, or underwater footage from a dive trip.
 The good news is that most corrupted GoPro MP4 files can be repaired, and you don't need expensive software or technical expertise to do it.

 In this guide, we'll walk through why GoPro videos get corrupted, how to repair them using VideoRepair directly in your browser, and what you can do to prevent corruption from happening in the first place.
+If your file already looks like a classic GoPro corruption case, you can go straight to the GoPro repair workspace and preview the repaired result before paying.

 Why Do GoPro Videos Get Corrupted?